KozielPiotr/work-schedules/README.md

 # Overviev
 It's web app that lets user to create and manage work schedules.
-It also checks if schedule is compatibile with work law.
+Also checks if schedule is compatibile with work law.

 ## Funcionalities:
 - creating users accounts;